SouthGreenPlatform/genoring/README.md

 For more commands, just run "perl genoring.pl" or "perl genoring.pl man".

-### Switching to local components
+### Switching to external components

-When it is possible, the process to switch from a module container to a corresponding local service is explained in the module's README file in a "Switching" section.
+When it is possible, the process to switch from a module container to a corresponding external service is explained in the module's README file in a "Switching" section.
 It is usually as simple as:

 ```
-  # perl genoring.pl tolocal SERVICE IP
+  # perl genoring.pl toexternal SERVICE IP
 ```

 where "SERVICE" is the name of the service and IP is the IP of the server